thalescastro98/bank-simulator/README.md

 Note: Remember to use the `npm run docker-postgres` command before using the `npm run dev` and `npm run test` commands.

+## .env file

+- POSTGRES_HOST: the value of postgres host.
+Ex: localhost.

+- POSTGRES_PASSWORD: the value of postgres password.
+Ex: password.

+- POSTGRES_PORT: listening port for postgres database.
+Ex: 5432.

+- POSTGRES_DATABASE: name of database.
+Ex: bank_simulator

+- POSTGRES_USER: name of postgres user.
+Ex: postgres.

+- APP_PORT: port on which the server is listening.
+Ex: 8080.

 ## Endpoints

 First, remember that accessing any endpoint requires a Basic Authorization `login:password`.
 By default, `admin:admin` is a valid authorization.

-Also, in the postman folder there is a file with the endpoints examples.
+In the postman folder there is a file with the endpoints examples.

 All information sent goes through a Joi Validator.
 If the information format is different from the expected format, an error will be returned.